 The loss realized by the Group amounted to HUF 21 802 million in 2015 presented as Amounts used in the table above.
-The remaining provision of HUF 10 094 million and the previously expected compensation amount of HUF 7 076 million were reversed in 2015 in other net income / (expense) (see Note 9).
+The remaining provision of HUF 10 094 million and the previously expected compensation amount of HUF 7 076 million were reversed in 2015 in other net income / (expense).

-The K&H Group is also party to litigation and claims arising in the normal course of business, the provision of HUF 934 million from the total provision for losses from tax litigation and pending legal disputes at 31 December 2015 relates to these litigations (HUF 790 million at 31 December 2014).
+The K&H Group is also party to litigation and claims arising in the normal course of business, the provision of HUF 116 million from the total provision for losses from tax litigation and pending legal disputes at 31 December 2016 relates to these litigations (HUF 934 million at 31 December 2015).
 Management considers the provision raised for the still pending cases adequate to cover any remaining potential losses.